 So, that was kinda sorta maybe what polyvagal theory is about, but what do you about it?
-If you Google “improve vagal tone,” various people will tell you that you can increase vagal tone by humming, deep breathing, putting your face in water to stimulate the dive reflex, or doing the valsalva manoeuvre (as in straining to have a bowel movement).
+If you Google “improve vagal tone,” various people will tell you that you can increase vagal tone by humming, deep breathing, putting your face in water to stimulate the diving reflex, or doing the Valsalva manoeuvre (as in straining to have a bowel movement).
 On a semi-related note, vagus nerve stimulation via an implanted device is approved for use in treatment-resistant depression.

 Porges has also developed a Safe and Sound Protocol, which is a 5-hour auditory program delivered through headphones.
 His website claims that it helps with emotional control, behavioural organization, and hearing sensitivity and listening in various conditions, including autism.

 I’d heard of polyvagal theory before in the context of the fight/flight/freeze response and window of tolerance and that kind of thing.
 I’ve got to say that looking it up didn’t leave me feeling any more enlightened.
 If you’re interested in getting more info from the horse’s mouth, you can watch this Youtube video by Dr. Porges.

 Had you heard of polyvagal theory before?
 Does it make any more sense to you than it does to me?